CMB constraints on dark matter phenomenology via reheating in minimal plateau inflation: CMB to dark matter phenomenology via reheating

 \subsubsection{Results and constraints: {\bf Model n=4}}

 This is a very special case out of all the models.
 One of the main reasons is that for $n=4$, the inflaton behaves like radiation during reheating with the equation of state parameter $\omega_{\phi}=1/3$.
 It is known that during reheating if we consider the effective equation of state to be radiation like, then distinguishing the reheating period and the radiation dominated period becomes very difficult as can be seen from the schematic diagram fig.(\ref{scales}).
-This very fact makes the reheating parameters $(N_{re},T_{re})$ indeterministic which has been observed in \cite{Dai:2014jja}.
-However, in our analysis, we managed to resolve this fact by considering the explicit decay of inflaton into the analysis.
-Therefore, even though the inflaton equation of state is radiation like, the effective single fluid equation of state during reheating will not be exactly radiation like rather it has complicated time dependence, expressed as
+This very fact makes the reheating parameters $(N_{re},T_{re})$ indeterminate which has been observed in \cite{Dai:2014jja}.
+Using the Boltzmann equations, too the above nature of problem come back but in a different form, as for $n=4$, the differential equation describing the evolution of inflation and radiation became identical.
+The above scheme of constraining the decay width from CMB constrains is not feasible.

-\bea w_{eff} = \left\langle \frac {3 p_{\phi}+\rho_{rad}}{3(\rho_{\phi} + \rho_{rad} + \rho_X)}\right\rangle . \eea However, in deriving the above equation of state we assumed the perturbative decay of inflation.
-Keeping this fact in mind, our result for $n=4$ is given in the fig.(\ref{n4_nsnret}).
-It clearly shows the stiffness of the curve which can be attributed to the fact that effective equation of state varies very close to $1/3$.
-There exist some flat regions as we lower the value of $n_s$, which we think should be our numerical artefact.
-Therefore, if we discard that flat region, $n=4$ model predicts a precise value of scalar spectral index $n_s$, however, $N_{re},T_{re}$ become very sensitive to slight variation of it.
-As we can see from the fig.(\ref{n4_nsnret}), the scalar spectral index assumes $n_s\simeq (0.9575,0.966, 0.967)$ values for $\phi_*=(10,1,0.1) M_p$.
-Therefore, an important conclusion we can arrive from our analysis that super-Planckian values of $\phi_*>1 M_p$ are disfavored as long as $n_s$ measurement is concerned.